gillib/diagnosticSearch/README.md

 - **numOfSharedTokens** - For each document finds the amount of shared tokens between that document and the query string.
-- **tf-idf** - This is an experimental scorer for this project. scores documents according to the well-known tf-idf algorithm **without** normalizating of the word vectors to unit vectors.
+- **tf-idf** - This is an experimental scorer for this project.
+This scores documents according to the well-known tf-idf algorithm.
+**Notice:** This module does not normalize the word vectors to unit vectors.

 You can config the engine to work with a different scorer by changing the  `scorer.path` config value to the path of the newly added